All guidesSet up a remote recording

 3. Record

-- Ask your guest to check their microphone settings by clicking the gear icon and ensuring they are using the correct microphone.
+- Start talking to make sure you can hear each other.
+Ask your guest to check their microphone settings by clicking the gear icon and confirming they’re using the correct microphone.
+If you’re recording video, confirm cameras are enabled and framed properly.

 - If everything sounds good, it’s time to start recording.
 Take a breath – you’ll do great!
 It’s easy to edit out any mistakes after recording.